Qi Gong Then And Now

 Qi Gong Video

-Now, as much as any other time in our history we need to turn to the healing art of Oi gong.
-In order to go forward, we must first go backwards.
+Now, as much as at any other time in our history, we must turn to Qi gong’s healing art.
+To go forward, we must first go backward.

 by Sue Johnson